jjschweigert/HyperVWorkgroup/README.md

 **(1)** Verify your USB drive containing your Hyper-V Server installer is connected to your server.

 **(2)** If your server is already powered on you should reboot or if it is powered off boot the server.
 During the boot process you should see a message stating which key you should press to show the boot menu.
-Press this key during the boot process to show the boot menu which shows you a list of bootable devices connected to your motherboard.
+Press this key during the boot process to show the boot menu which lists bootable devices connected to your motherboard.
 For example, in the image below we see we should press F11 to show the boot menu.

 ![BIOS Boot Menu Prompt](resources/images/.png)